-MFC (at least eight colors) is central.
-It allows to: i) make a differential diagnosis with AML, ii) to establish lineage affiliation and differentiation, iii) define an aberrant phenotype for MRD monitoring and iv) to detect target antigens for immunotherapy.
-The EuroFlow consortium has standardized MFC.
-TdT is expressed by all B- and T-cell progenitors, except for mature B- ALL (Burkitt's Leukemia), while being negative in AML.
+MFC (at least 8 colors) is central.
+It allows to (1) make a differential diagnosis with AML, (2) establish lineage affiliation and differentiation, (3) define an aberrant phenotype for MRD monitoring, and (4) detect target antigens for immunotherapy.
+The EuroFlow Consortium has standardized MFC.7 TdT is expressed by all B- and T-cell progenitors, except for mature B-ALL (Burkitt leukemia), while being negative in AML.

-B-lineage ALL (B-LIN) accounts for 75-80% of cases.
-The crucial markers are CD19, CD22 and cytoplasmic (cy) CD79a.
-The EGIL classification defines four differentiation stages: pro-B, common, pre-B ALL and mature B-ALL (Table 1A).
-An aberrant coexpression of myeloid markers can be detected in about 40% of cases.
-Pro-B ALL is CD10-negative and often associated with t(4;11)/KMT2A while pre-B ALL often carries t(1;19)/TCF3::PBX1 aberration.
-The identification of surface markers as potential targets for immunotherapy is essential for therapeutic approaches (cross-reference)
+B-lineage ALL (B-LIN) accounts for 75% to 80% of cases.
+The crucial markers are CD19, CD22, and cytoplasmic (cy) CD79a.
+The EGIL classification8 defines 4 differentiation stages: pro-B, common, pre-B ALL, and mature B-ALL (Table 1).
+An aberrant coexpression of myeloid markers can be detected in about $40\%^9$ of cases.
+Pro-B ALL is CD10-negative and often